What is a milium?

 Milia en plaque

-- Multiple milia appear on within an inflamed plaque up to several centimetres in diamater
+- Multiple milia appear on within an inflamed plaque up to several centimetres in diameter.

-- Usually found on eyelid, behind ears, on cheeks or jaw
+- Usually found on an eyelid, behind the ear, on a cheek or jaw.

-- Sometimes associated with other skin disease including pseudoxanthoma elasticum, discoid lupus erythematosus, lichen planus
+- Sometimes associated with another skin disease including pseudoxanthoma elasticum, discoid lupus erythematosus, lichen planus.

 Multiple eruptive milia

-- Most often affect face, upper arms and upper trunk
+- Most often affect the face, upper arms and upper trunk.

-- Occur at site of injury as skin heals
+- Occur at the site of injury as the skin heals.

-- Milia-like calcified nodule may develop after neonatal heel stick blood test
+- A milia-like calcified nodule may develop after neonatal heel stick blood test.

-- May rarely follow use of topical medication e.g., phenols, hydroquinone, 5-fluorouracil cream, corticosteroid creams
+- May rarely follow the use of topical medication, such as phenols, hydroquinone, 5-fluorouracil cream, and a corticosteroid.

 Milia have a characteristic appearance.
 However, on occasion, a skin biopsy may be performed.
 This shows a small epidermoid cyst coming from a vellus hair follicle.